Heart of a Book

 Reese Campbell

-I'm not sure I agree about graphics.
+I'm not sure I agree about compute.
 To me, it seemed more like ray-tracing.

 Jamie Garcia